 This task looks at an increasing pattern made from sticks.
-Students are told that the number of sticks in the first pattern is 8 and they are required to count the number of sticks in patterns 2 and 3 before writing their results in a table.
-After looking at the pattern in the number of sticks, students are asked to predict the number of sticks in patterns 4 and 5 (part a).
-They are then asked to calculate the number of sticks in pattern 10 and show their working (part b).
-Finally, given that a pattern has 93 sticks they need to work out which pattern it is (part c).
+Students are told that the number of sticks in the first pattern is 7 and they are required to count the number of sticks in patterns 2 and 3 before writing their results in a table.
+After working out the pattern in the number of sticks and writing in the numbers of sticks for patterns 2 and 3, students are asked to predict the number of sticks in patterns 4 and 5 (part a) and pattern 10 (part b).
+Students must then work out which pattern number would have 92 sticks (part c).

 Having real sticks to make patterns can help those having problems with this type of question.
 Noting how many extra sticks are needed to make the next pattern is the key to solving this problem.
-Looking at the number of 'add on' sticks and taking them off the first pattern to see what was the starting point can also be a useful strategy.
+Looking at the number of 'add on' sticks and taking them off the first pattern to see what the starting point was can also be a useful strategy.
 However, relying on using real sticks is not recommended when solving the final part of this question.

-Questions 26 and 27: Special Offer
+Question 26 and 27: Special Offer